Vietnam.vn - Nền tảng quảng bá Việt Nam

 Vietnamese readers can easily determine the time of this story: it is early morning, the sky is still dark, there is still mist and the moon is still there.
 But Wayne Karlin added two words to determine the time: That night.

 I disagree, in the original it was early morning, how could it be changed to night?
-Wayne Karlin also maintained his opinion, American readers would not be able to imagine that early in the morning could take place in the fog, in the moonlight and with stars in the sky.
+Wayne Karlin also maintained his opinion, American readers would not be able to imagine that early in the morning could take place in the fog, under the moonlight and with stars in the sky.

 After much debate, I finally gave in.
 The reason: the English version is for American readers, who are rational, demanding precision in space, time, ownership… and not accepting vagueness.
-Of course, this is due to two different ways of thinking and receiving, but in reality, around three or four o’clock in the morning, one side can call it early that day, the other side calls it that night.
+Of course, this is due to two different ways of thinking and receiving, but in reality, around three or four in the morning, one side can call it early that day, the other side calls it that night.

 Wayne Karlin was startled: Americans believe that salty soil is bad soil, unsuitable for farming, who would believe that?
 I called the author and asked her, she said it was just a village belief, like a magic spell, people did not pour salt into the fields to make the soil salty.
 This part could not be omitted, the translator had to be faithful.
 In the end, the two of us agreed to add a note about the salt procession as a belief, thereby limiting the reaction of readers of the English version.